Water quality

 • Water can also seep into the ground, forming pools.
 This water can be very pure, as many pollutants are naturally filtered out.
 This is called ground water.

-Ground water supplies most of our customers.
-A few receive their tap water from surface water sources.
+Surface water supplies most of our customers.
+A few receive their tap water from groundwater sources.

 DWQR Water Quality Guidelines